-When you are traveling around China or studying Asian history, it can sometimes be confusing about the difference between the Manchu, Mongol, and Han Chinese ethnic groups of people.
-They may all seem similar, but they are actually different ethnic groups.
+When traveling around China or studying Asian history, it can sometimes be confusing about the difference between the Manchu, Mongol, and Han Chinese ethnic groups of people.
+They may all seem similar, but they are different ethnic groups.

 The Manchus are an ethnic minority group in present-day China.
-Sometimes the Manchus are called Red Tasseled Manchus; this is due to the ornamentation on their traditional Manchu hats.
+Sometimes the Manchus are called Red Tasseled Manchus due to the ornamentation on their traditional Manchu hats.
 Manchuria gets its name from the Manchu people and is mainly from Northeastern China.

 In present-day China, the Manchu are the fourth largest ethnic group of China; some also live in Taiwan and Hong Kong.
-Only about 0.78% of the present-day Chinese population are considered Manchu or Manchurian.
+About 0.78% of the present-day Chinese population is considered Manchu or Manchurian.

 The Manchu ethnic group can be found in almost all Chinese provinces.
 The largest population centers of the Manchu ethnic group are found in China in Liaoning, Hebei, Heilongjiang, Jilin, Inner Mongolia, and Beijing.
 Throughout China, there are hundreds of Manchu towns and townships.

 The Manchu ethnic group is from the branch of the Tungusic people.
-The Manchu ethnic group has its own language, which is not the same as Mandarin Chinese but is related to the Altaic language; Manchurian is closer to Mongolian, Turkic, and Korean languages.
+The Manchu ethnic group has its own language, which is not the same as Mandarin Chinese but is related to the Altaic language; Manchurian is closer to Mongolian, Turkic, and Korean.

-If anyone studies Chinese history, they will learn that the Manchus took over the Chinese imperial throne and formed the Qing dynasty from 1644 until 1911.
-The famous Hollywood movie called The Last Emperor shows the last Manchurian Chinese Emperor Pu Yi as he abdicated the Chinese throne.
+Anyone who studies Chinese history will learn that the Manchus took over the Chinese imperial throne and formed the Qing dynasty from 1644 until 1911.
+The famous Hollywood movie The Last Emperor shows the last Manchurian Chinese Emperor, Pu Yi, as he abdicated from the Chinese throne.

 Even though Pu Yi was considered a Manchurian Chinese Emperor, he did speak much of the Manchurian language; instead spoke mainly Mandarin Chinese.
 This shows how integrated the Manchu ethnic group was among the Han Chinese population.

-The Manchu are many times mistaken for nomadic people or thought of as Mongol.
-The Manchu are not nomadic as the Mongol’s are, and instead, they were into agriculture, farming, and raising animals on the farm.
+The Manchu are often mistaken for nomadic people or thought of as Mongols.
+The Manchu were not nomadic, as the Mongols were into agriculture, farming, and raising animals on the farm.

 The Mongol ethnic group is a Central Asian ethnic group that lives mainly on the Mongolian plateau.
 The Mongols all share a common Mongolian language and cultural traditions.

-The Mongol peoples now live in two major places: Mongolia, known as Outer Mongolia, and Inner Mongolia, or China’s autonomous region.
+The Mongol peoples now live in two significant places: Mongolia, known as Outer Mongolia, and Inner Mongolia, or China’s autonomous region.
 Some Mongols can be found throughout Central Asia.

-To put this into perspective, the Mongols form the bulk of the population of independent Mongolia.
+To put this into perspective, the Mongols form most of the population of independent Mongolia.
 They also represent about 1/6 of the population in China’s inner Mongolian autonomous region.
-Throughout China, several enclaves have Mongols with a high percentage in Qinghai, Xinjiang, Tibet, and including some areas in northeast China where many of the Manchus live.
+Throughout China, several enclaves have Mongols with a high percentage in Qinghai, Xinjiang, Tibet, and some areas in northeast China where many of the Manchus live.

-The Mongols are known to be nomadic people; even today, in present Mongolian, you can find many Mongolian nomads who are herding sheep, goats, and other animals.
+The Mongols are known to be nomadic people; even today, in present-day Mongolian, you can find many Mongolian nomads herding sheep, goats, and other animals.
 They are also known to be superb horsemen, and in many desert areas, they regularly ride camels.

 Present-day Mongolia is one of the most sparsely populated countries in the world.
 The landmass of Mongolia is 1,566,000 square kilometers or 605,000 square miles.
 Yet the population in this huge landmass is just over 3 million people.

 The Han Chinese are also known as Hanzu or Han People.
-Over 91% of the Chinese population is considered Han Chinese, so you can say that the Han Chinese is basically Chinese.
+Over 91% of the Chinese population is considered Han Chinese, so you can say Han Chinese is Chinese.

-In Taiwan, about 97% of the Taiwanese population is considered Han Chinese.
+About 97% of the Taiwanese population in Taiwan is considered Han Chinese.
 And in Singapore, about 75% of the total population is Han Chinese.
-And in Hong Kong and Macau, about 88% of the population are Han Chinese.
+And in Hong Kong and Macau, about 88% of the population is Han Chinese.

-Ethnic groups are defined as a group of people who share an ancestry, history, homeland, language (can also be a dialect), and cultural heritage.
+Ethnic groups share ancestry, history, homeland, language (can also be a dialect), and cultural heritage.
 Based on this definition of ethnic groups, the Han Chinese are the world’s largest ethnic group.
-In fact, the Han Chinese share an ancient history that is over 4,000 years old.
+The Han Chinese share an ancient history that is over 4,000 years old.

 There are many different spoken language dialects of Chinese.
-Even today, when you travel throughout China, there can be various Chinese dialects spoken in the same city or province.
+Even today, when you travel throughout China, various Chinese dialects can be spoken in the same city or province.

-The two main dialects of Chinese are Mandarin Chinese (the official language of China) and Cantonese (spoken mainly in Hong Kong and unofficially in Southern China).
-Even though both dialects are both Chinese, they are actually both very different; speaking one dialect of Chinese does not mean you can speak or understand the other Chinese dialect.
+The two main Chinese dialects are Mandarin Chinese (the official language of China) and Cantonese (spoken mainly in Hong Kong and unofficially in Southern China).
+Even though both dialects are Chinese, they are both very different; speaking one dialect of Chinese does not mean you can speak or understand the other Chinese dialect.

-The Han Chinese are native to the Yellow River Basin area of modern-day China.
-This contrasts with the Manchurians who came mainly from Northeastern China or the Mongol who is from the Mongolian Plateau area.
+The Han Chinese are native to modern-day China’s Yellow River Basin area.
+This contrasts with the Manchurians, who came mainly from Northeastern China or the Mongols from the Mongolian Plateau area.

-Many times people can confuse the Manchu’s, Mongols, and Han Chinese ethnic groups.
-When you view the table below, you can see that actually the Manchus, the Mongols, and the Han Chinese are all different ethnic groups with different characteristics.
+People can often confuse the Manchu, Mongols, and Han Chinese ethnic groups.
+When you view the table below, you can see that the Manchus, the Mongols, and the Han Chinese are different ethnic groups with different characteristics.
 And in particular, the Manchu and the Mongols are not the same ethnic group.

-Here is a chart to show the difference of each ethnic group:
+Here is a chart to show the difference between each ethnic group: